Alexsouthwick/Alexsouthwick.github.io/README.md

 HTML, CSS, Javascript (JQuery), JSBand library

 ##MVP Features:
+- One octave of frequencies
-Has one octave of frequencies, plays frequencies for a certain duration of time, drag and drop blocks of notes, plays something, has set rhythm patterns, plays rhythms
+- Plays frequencies for a certain duration of time
+- Drag and drop blocks of notes
+- Has one octave of frequencies
+- Plays something
+- Has set rhythm patterns

-##Stretch Goals
+##Stretch Goals:
+- Transposition
+- Multiple clefs/instruments
+- Major/minor keys
-Transposition, multiple clefs/instruments, major/ minor keys, duration change for individual notes, ayering multiple melodies
+- Duration change for individual notes
+- Layering multiple melodies